-The measure in equation (10) is furthermore derived under the assumption that both sets of parameters are identified simultaneously, while mine is not.
-This is also evident from the linear regression example above where $\beta_1$ and $\beta_2$ cannot be identified simultaneously from the one moment condition used.
+The measure in equation (4) is furthermore derived under the assumption that both sets of parameters are identified simultaneously, while mine is not.
+This is also evident from the linear regression example in the main text where $\beta_1$ and $\beta_2$ cannot be identified simultaneously from the one moment condition used.
 I view this as a strength of my approach because one motivation for using an externally calibrated $\gamma$ could be due to the unavailability of data that could identify $\gamma$ .

 There is also a literature focusing on global sensitivity measures of quantities of interest to model inputs.
-One approach could be to simulate $\gamma's$ from some assumed distribution and investigate the resulting distribution of $\hat{\theta}$ from re-estimation of the model for each value of the drawn $\gamma s.^{10}$ These methods would often require re-estimation of the second-step parameters relatively many times making such approaches computationally prohibitively expensive to apply to rich dynamic economic models, as I focus on here.
-The approach outlined in (9) could, however, be utilized to reduce this computational complexity.
+One approach could be to simulate values of $\gamma$ from some assumed distribution and investigate the resulting distribution of $\hat{\theta}$ from re-estimation of the model for each value of the drawn $\gamma s.^3$ These methods would often require re-estimation of the parameters relatively many times making such approaches computationally prohibitively expensive to apply to rich dynamic economic models, as I focus on here.